 Probiotics are the good bacteria that help in managing a healthy gut microflora.
 Enterogermina is a branded oral anti-diarrheal probiotic medicine that is manufactured and marketed by Sanofi India Ltd and is available as an oral capsule and an oral suspension.

-Enterogermina is composed of two thousand million spores of Bacillus Clausii.
+Enterogermina is composed of two billion spores of Bacillus Clausii.
 Bacillus Clausii are antidiarrhoeic microorganisms.
 These bacteria are resistant against multiple antibiotics.
 They benefit human body by improving intestinal microbial balance and are prescribed in condition like diarrhea where there is loss or imbalance of good bacteria in the intestine.

 Enterogermina is generally prescribed to address health issues like Bacterial Gastroenteritis, Amoebic dysentery, IBS or Irritable bowel syndrome, inflammatory bowel disease, Gastroenteritis, Colitis, Bacterial Vaginosis, Traveler’s diarrhea, Lactose intolerance and Respiratory tract infection.
 Prolonged use of antibiotics can also lead to diarrhea as antibiotics can kill the healthy bacteria that reside in our intestines.